vidjil/vidjil/doc/server.md

 - `sites/nginx` configuration required when running vidjil with nginx
 - `service` (not currently in use)

 Here are some notable configuration changes you should consider.
-Main change can be done by editing `docker/.env` configuration file.
-List of settable variable is in `docker/.env-default`.
+List of settable variable is in `docker/.env.default`.
 Some other should be done in `vidjil-server/conf/defs.py` file.

--  mysql root and vidjil password can be setted as mentionned above
+- mysql root and vidjil password can be set as mentionned above

 - Change the `FROM_EMAIL` and `ADMIN_EMAILS` variables in `vidjil-server/conf/defs.py`.
   They are used for admin emails monitoring the server an reporting errors.